speps/speps.github.io/content/articles/torus-trooper-part4.md

 The main trick here was to make sure of 2 things:

-1. We can play the same sound effect multiple times in a row
+* Playing the same sound effect multiple times in a row is possible
-2. The music system needs to behave the same way as SDL_Mixer: only one music at once an, in a loop, and some way to fade before the next music is played
+* The music system needs to behave the same way as SDL_Mixer: only one music at once, in a loop, and some way to fade before the next music is played

 For 1, I found some StackOverflow answers that weren't satisfying until I discovered that `AudioContext.createBufferSource` can just be called every time we need to play a sound and we only need the `AudioBuffer` instances for each sound to be preloaded.

-For 2, we can reuse the same flow for preloading but we also need to connect a `GainNode` to control the volume and store the sound instance so we can stop it when the next music starts.
-Conveniently, the `gain` property is an `AudioParam` instance which has a `linearRampToValueAtTime` method which we'll use to fade out the music.
+For 2, the same flow can be reused for preloading but then also connect a `GainNode` to control the volume and store the sound instance so it can be stopped when the next music starts.
+Conveniently, the `gain` property is an `AudioParam` instance which has a `linearRampToValueAtTime` method which is used to fade out the music.

 ```js
     // ...